michalis0/ML_dataiku/Day 3/README.md

 - **c.** In order for the model to connect please copy and paste this code and adapt the code to the one you have in the codebox.

-**COMMENT**: Is it easy to adapt the code ? (you have to add the "import requests" line, and possibly adjust the name of the imdb_dataset_...)
+**COMMENT**: Is it easy to adapt the code ? (you have to add the 1) "import requests" line, and possibly adjust the name of the imdb_dataset_... , 3) Replace API_KEY with your API key from Huggingface)

 ```
 # -*- coding: utf-8 -*-